-Premiere Pro CS4 review
+Premiere Pro CS4 [Mac] full review

 Premiere Pro CS4 imports and natively edits content from Panasonic P2 cameras in DVCPRO, DVCPROHD, and AVCHD formats, as well as from Sony XDCAM EX and XDCAM HD cameras directly.
 As these don’t require transcoding, significant amounts of time can be saved that would otherwise be spent transferring your footage from tape.
 In addition, you can view and scrub video direct from the camera or USB drives in Premiere’s source window.

 Final Cut Pro 6 offers native support for these formats too, but Adobe has taken on board its experience with Bridge to bring some control over this proliferation of tapeless assets.
 The Media Browser scans for digital assets on internal and external hard drives, including mounted tapeless cameras, CDs/DVDs, or mapped network volumes.
 From the Media Browser, you can drag clips/shots to the Project and Timeline panels, double-click to open and preview them in the Source Monitor, or add them to a sequence in the Timeline panel.

 As the Media Browser understands the directory structure of the P2 and XDCAM formats, it will only display the importable shots/takes/clips rather than making you search for usable content.
 Unfortunately, not all formats are as well supported out of the box.
 An AVI that our Mac could open easily in QuickTime Player didn’t show a thumbnail and produced an ‘unsupported compression’ error when we tried to preview it using Source Monitor.